October 2021 Newsletter

 Deployment of our powerful and beautiful art!

-If you are interested in other deployment opportunities and trainings to be able to guide last minute volunteers at events, we need YOU!
+And if you are interested in other deployment opportunities and trainings to be able to guide last minute volunteers at events, we need YOU!
 Please contact Eric.

 Join the Artful Workgroup

 Not skilled?
 No worries, join us!
 We’ll teach you how!
-We all love to see the work we had our hand in making, make a difference in the world!
+We all love to see the work we have our hand in making, make a difference in the world!
 No skills tasks like tracing, cutting, twisting ties, painting in between the lines, etc. are always needing people.
 You’ll be surprised at how quickly you want to try a little something more in a supportive, learning, fun, and connecting atmosphere with other people who care enough to show up like you are.
 Sign up here.

 Online, register here.

 Here are some really great ways to start on that path of engagement!
-Check out our updated Volunteer Opportunities List.
+Check out our Volunteer Opportunities List.
 Opportunities range from low commitment to high, introductory to skilled.
 All you have to do is find something you’re excited about and reach out!
 Unless otherwise noted, all opportunities can be done from home.